 Patients who have not responded to conservative treatment can consider laser treatment.
 Fraxel laser to the area approximately 4-5 times can help relieve the melasma but is the last option of treatment.

 Melasma treatment is complex and several months of therapy are required to significantly improve melasma.
-Any of our patients who believe they may have melasma or who have abnormal pigmentation in their face are invited to make an appointment with Drs Danielpour and Layke and have a complete skin assessment by Rebecca Casper.
+Any of our patients who believe they may have melasma or who have abnormal pigmentation in their face are invited to make an appointment with Drs Danielpour and Layke and have a complete skin assessment.